Something has made America great again. It’s probably a combination of touring and a recent rash of interviews that’s returning them to popularity.

 The album was #3 and a multi-platinum success.

 And then things started going downward.
 Their 1976 album Hideaway did okay (#11), but didn’t produce any big hits.
 The 1977 follow-up, Harbor, did worse (#21), and had no singles chart.
 Dan Peek decided to leave the group to forge a solo career in the Christian Music genre.

 America’s last real commercial success came 5 years later with the release of “You Can Do Magic”, a song written and produced by ex-Argent guitarist Russ Ballard.
 “Magic” went up to #8 in 1982, and was the last big hit for America.

 Fast forward 37 years to 2019.
 After all those years of on-and-off touring and less than successful studio and live albums, America (with Dewey Bunnell & Gerry Beckley) is popular again.

 I recently read a glowing review of one of their concerts (by a professional critic), and saw a very positive interview and profile on the CBS TV show Sunday Morning.
 Their efforts have produced a nice bump in sales for their greatest hits albums.

 America: The Complete Greatest Hits is the best collection available.
-The song list has all 17 of their charting singles, including seven Top 10 hits, four more that made the Top 40, and some popular album cuts like “Sandman”.
+The song list has all 17 of their charting singles, including seven Top 10 hits, four more that made the Top 40, and some popular tracks like “Sandman” that got FM radio play.